-AWA will ensure that all personal information is held securely in the AWA Office located at ABRI, UNE, Armidale NSW 2351 and in our information systems contractor’s premises also located at this same address.
+AWA will ensure that all personal information is held securely in the AWA Office at Armidale NSW 2351 and in our information systems contractor’s premises.
 This includes physical, computer, communication and personnel security.

 From time to time, information may be sent electronically or by mail to various contractors or purchasers for use.
 When released, this information is only to be used for the benefit of our members.

-AWA staff have been trained and are aware that all personal information is protected and will not must not be misused, altered without consent of the owner, or accessed in any unauthorized way.
+AWA staff have been trained and are aware that all personal information is protected and will not must not be misused, altered without consent of the owner, or accessed in any unauthorised way.

 Members personal information may be kept for future historical use for an indefinite period, even when they are no longer a member of AWA.

 Access to Personal Information

 Members have the right to access personal information that AWA holds about them.
 Enquiries should be made in writing to the AWA office Suite 6, 146 Marsh St, Armidale NSW 2351.
 As permitted by law, a small charge may be made for historical searches to be made.
 AWA may charge an administrative fee for access.